Waikato Institute of Technology: Waikato Technical Institute, 1968-2021

+Wintec, 2001-2020

 In 2001, the institution changed its name to the currently known Waikato Institute of Technology, with the now known Wintec brand only appearing two years later in 2003.

 Further building expansion and improvement occurred over the following decades, with the award-winning Gallagher Hub opening in 2007, and Wintec House undergoing a $17m refurbishment to reopen in 2010.
 The newly improved building housed the Waikato Chamber of Commerce, Opportunity Hamilton and other organizations, and provided important links between courses of study and local businesses.
 In 2013, the Media Arts complex was refurbished, alongside the PWC Centre, a multi-story office building, being constructed next to Wintec House.

 Wintec also expanded internationally, with Jinhua Polytechnic Wintec International College opening in China in 2015, a second international college opening in Guizhou, China in 2018, and the Qindao Training Centre, a collaboration between Wintec and Qindao Training College opening that same year.

-While the institution's growth has continued into recent years, such as with the introduction New Zealand's first new Physiotherapy school in 45 years in 2019, and their move into Te Pūkenga in 2022, they have also encountered their fair share of troubles.
-Around the time of their 100-year anniversary celebrations in October 2024, Wintec released cost-saving proposals outlining staff and course cuts due to budget concerns.
-They noted that factors such as declining domestic roles, cost increases, changes to funding models, and COVID-19 related issues resulted in a hit to their cash reserves, resulting in the need to borrow operating funds from Te Pūkenga and implement these cost-saving measures.
-While public backlash to this decision resulted in its prodigious arts programmes staying alive, 46 full time roles were still cut from the institution, its Hamilton Gardens campus was set to close, and 12 courses have been removed.
-This has left Wintec currently in a somewhat precarious position, as the disestablishment of its parent organisation – Te Pūkenga looms in the near future.
+In 2019, a physiotherapy school was established at Wintec.